One would consider hanging out in a bar was a daily routine for me. Sure, I was always in this bustling beehive for a drink or sometimes, a meal.

 I carried on walking, ignoring the blacksmith and the hut.

 Another minute of strolling had brought me to my goal.
-A towering mansion stood before me, providing me a shelter from the sunlight with its shadow.
+A towering mansion loomed before me, providing me a shelter from the sunlight with its shadow.

 Slowly, I walked towards the mahogany double door and knocked its flat side lightly.